 (a) We will use reasonable efforts to ensure that individuals named in the Engagement Letter (or Proposal) are available to perform the Services.

-(c) However, nothing contained in this clause shall be deemed to prohibit you and any of your affiliates from soliciting for employment or hiring any employee of Crowe Australasia or any of its affiliates who have already had their employment terminated by Crowe Australasia or any of its affiliates.
+(c) However, nothing contained in this clause shall be deemed to prohibit you and any of your affiliates from soliciting for employment or hiring any employee of Findex or any of its affiliates who have already had their employment terminated by Findex or any of its affiliates.
 For the avoidance of doubt, this does not include the circumstances where an employee resigns in the circumstances contemplated in clause 14.1(b).

 14.2 Relationship with other clients